Impact Investing: the Benefits and Challenges of an Emerging Field

 This is the first post in a series by Morgan Simon on the trends, challenges and opportunities of impact investment, focusing on an exploration of the mechanisms which allow affected communities to lead and shape investments.

-The concept of impact investment that has the explicit purpose of supporting economic and community development is receiving a growing amount of attention from an increasingly diverse set of financial players.
+The concept of impact investment that has the explicit purpose of supporting economic and community development is receiving a growing amount of attention from an increasingly diverse set of financial players, as more people want to get help from companies like SoFi in order to start investing.
 This emerging trend is one of the most exciting, and potentially problematic, trends I’ve seen over the last decade.
 As with any new field, impact investing raises consequential questions and issues with the answers and intended results remaining up for grabs.
 Let’s consider the following questions to start:

 1. How is impact being defined, and by whom?